Fudan-iGEM/2025-wiki/pages/education.md

 ### Creating a Self-Sustaining Educational Ecosystem

-Our Play-Practice-Produce framework is designed not as a linear path but as a dynamic, self-reinforcing educational ecosystem.
-Each phase naturally fuels the next, forming a virtuous cycle that enables continuous iteration, broader reach, and deeper impact.
+Our Play–Practice–Produce framework forms a dynamic, self-reinforcing educational cycle that drives continuous engagement and deeper learning in synthetic biology.

-**Play** acts as the entry point, using engaging, life-related scenarios—such as synthetic biology games and interactive picture books—to lower the barrier to synthetic biology.
-It attracts diverse participants, from elementary students to rural learners, and plants the seed of interest.
+- **Play** lowers barriers through relatable, engaging activities—such as games and picture books—sparking interest among diverse audiences from elementary students to rural learners.

-This growing interest flows into **Practice**, where hands-on activities like at-home lab kits and yeast experiments allow participants to deepen their understanding of core concepts such as microbial metabolism and genetic engineering.
-Practice validates insights gained during Play and builds foundational skills.
+- **Practice** builds on this interest with hands-on experiments like at-home lab kits, helping participants grasp concepts like microbial metabolism and genetic engineering.

-These skills then enable **Production**, where learners create tangible outputs—from course presentations to research projects.
-Crucially, these products themselves re-enter the cycle: a PPT designed by university students can be adapted into an animation for children; a improved protocol from a project can refine a practice kit.
-In this way, learners become contributors, and every outcome fuels new waves of exploration and learning.
-The system sustains itself, growing beyond initial inputs into a scalable model for continuous education.
+- **Produce** empowers learners to create tangible outputs—from presentations to improved protocols.
+These outputs re-enter the cycle; for example, a university-level PPT becomes a children’s animation, and a student-refined protocol enhances a practice kit.
+Learners become contributors, ensuring the ecosystem grows sustainably.

 ### Designing for Reusability and Legacy

-From the outset, every activity and resource in our Play-Practice-Produce initiative was designed with reusability and legacy in mind.
-We aimed not only to achieve immediate educational impact but also to create lasting value that persists beyond the competition cycle.

-- **Reusability**

-  - All "Play" resources are low-cost and easy to replicate.
-DIY instructions are available on our Wiki for customization and local adaptation.

-  - "Practice" experiment kits use standardized, accessible materials and are accompanied by detailed protocols—enabling schools, communities, and future teams to -reproduce the experiments without specialized equipment.
-  - "Produce" outputs—such as lesson PPTs and science communication materials—are compiled into a digital resource library, clearly tagged with target audiences and usage scenarios.
-These allow future iGEM teams, teachers, and rural schools to readily adopt and build upon our work.

-- **Legacy**
+All resources were designed to be reusable and to leave a lasting educational legacy:

+- **Reusability**: Play resources are low-cost and customizable; Practice kits use accessible materials with open protocols; Produce outputs are organized into a searchable digital library for easy adoption by future teams, teachers, and schools.
-  These reusable resources form a growing **open educational archive** for synthetic biology.
-Our lesson plans have already been applied in community science programs; our fermentation experiments were adopted by campus culture festivals.
-This intentional design ensures our project’s impact extends far beyond iGEM, supporting ongoing synthetic biology education and inspiring future initiatives.
+- **Legacy**: These materials form an open educational archive that extends beyond iGEM.
+Our lesson plans have been used in community programs, and experiments adopted at campus events—ensuring lasting impact and inspiring future synthetic biology education.

 ## Our Own Education: The Team's Learning Journey

->This is what we experience, and it is also our education
+>What we experience is also our education.

-### Self-education
+### Self-Education

-While building this ecosystem for others, our team underwent its own profound educational journey through the Play-Practice-Produce cycle—transforming our project into a mirror of our growth as young scientists and communicators.

-Through **Play**, we learned to deconstruct complex concepts.
-Designing child-friendly activities forced us to re-learn synthetic biology ourselves—breaking down “plasmid construction” into “microbial building blocks” helped us grasp the deeper logic of modular design.

-Through **Practice**, we embraced the user’s perspective.
-Challenges like explaining “yeast activation at 37°C” as “water that feels warm to the touch” taught us to translate professional protocols into everyday language—a crucial lesson in inclusive science communication.
+As we built this educational ecosystem, our team grew through the same Play–Practice–Produce cycle:

+In Play, we learned to simplify complex ideas—like explaining plasmid design as “microbial building blocks”—deepening our own understanding.

+In Practice, we embraced the user’s perspective, translating protocols into everyday language and strengthening our science communication skills.

-Through **Production**, we collaborated across boundaries.
-Working with education students revealed that effective science outreach isn’t about simplifying knowledge, but reconstructing it around the audience’s world—using stories before principles, and questions before answers.
+In Production, we collaborated across disciplines, discovering that effective outreach means reconstructing knowledge around the audience’s world—using stories before principles, questions before answers.

-Throughout this process, we maintained a **team reflection log**—documenting challenges (like overly complex game rules) and solutions (such as adding a “1-minute guide”)—creating a living record that fueled rapid iteration and learning.

 ### Self-Reflection